TylerBloom/CycleMap/README.md

 NOTE: This project is still very much in the works.

-DoubleMap provides several map types that can be used to associate items together while maintaining lookup speeds on par with the standard [HashMap](https://crates.io/crates/hashbrown).
+CycleMap provides several map types that can be used to associate items together while maintaining lookup speeds on par with the standard [HashMap](https://crates.io/crates/hashbrown).

-There are many ways that you might want to map two sets of items, DoubleMap supports four.
+There are many ways that you might want to map two sets of items, CycleMap supports four.
  - There are bijective maps, every item is always paired with exact one other
  - Partial bijective maps, every item is paired with at most one other